DreamOfTheRedChamber/system-design-interviews/MicroSvcs_Kubernetes.md

 #### Internals
 * What statefulSet manages is pod.
 * Kubernetes number these pods by headless service, and generate DNS records inside DNS servers.
-As long as the pod numbering stay unchanged,
+As long as the pod numbering stay unchanged, then DNS records don't need to be changed.
 * StatefulSet allocate an independent PVC for each pod.
 Kubernetes will bind a PV for each PVC by using persistent volume.
 In this case, even

 #### Headless service